BC-IA--Iowa News Digest, IA

 IN BRIEF:

-— SHOOTING DEATH-DES MOINES — A 21-year-old man has been arrested in a shooting death last week in Des Moines.
+VIRUS OUTBREAK-IOWA — DES MOINES, Iowa — Iowa health officials are reporting 5 more deaths linked to the coronavirus outbreak and 151 new cases of the disease caused by the virus.

-— VIRUS OUTBREAK-IOWA — Health officials are reporting eight more deaths from the coronavirus in Iowa and 345 new positive cases.
+CHILD DIES-PLEA — WATERLOO, Iowa — An Iowa woman has been sentence to probation in the overdose death of a toddler who swallowed medication while riding in her car.

 SPORTS: